Electronic Speech Impediment

 - In Discworld, this occurs to the Gooseberry Mark I from the alternate reality as it lists off the consequences of what would have happened if Sam Vimes had stayed in the city, though that's due more to temporal confusion.

 - In Postcards of the Hanging, an animal noise produced by a fire-damaged Speak-and-Spell is described as sounding like the screams of the damned.

 - One Isaac Asimov story has as a major plot point that after a robot almost kills a human by accident (it gave him poisoned tea without realizing it was poisoned), its speech center is nearly fried by the Three Laws violation, and it has a noticeable lisp and stammer.
 This is a clue as to how a murder was committed early on, leaving only the body and a broken robot ( the murderer ordered a robot to detach its arm and give it to a woman while she was arguing with her husband.
 Finding herself in possession of a blunt weapon, and agitated enough to use it, the woman bashed her husband's head in - the robot, realizing part of it had just killed a human, shorted out).

 - In Max Barry's Machine Man, this is an indication that Dr. Charles Neumann's humanity is slipping away.
 Once he becomes a Man in the Machine, he gasps for every syllable of speech.
 As a Brain in a Jar, he loses punctuation and inflection altogether.

-- In The Dark Tower novel, Roland and his crew encounter a housekeeping robot called Nigel.
-They see Nigel a few times, and he starts speaking nonsense (counting in Japanese and German for example) indicating he is under extreme stress from Mordred as well as Susannah shooting out his eyes.
+- In Stephen King's final The Dark Tower novel, Roland and his crew encounter a housekeeping robot called Nigel.
+They see Nigel a few times, and he starts speaking nonsense (counting in Japanese and German for example) indicating he is under extreme stress from Mordred commanding him as well as Susannah shooting out his eyes.
 Eventually, Nigel malfunctions completely and shorts out.